-In the bottom four, fifth play eighth and sixth play seventh in elimination finals.
+In the bottom four, fifth plays eighth and sixth plays seventh in elimination finals.
 Again, the higher-placed teams, fifth and sixth, have the right to host these finals in their home state.

 As the name suggests, the loser of these finals will be eliminated from the finals series.
 The winners go on to play the losers of the qualifying finals in semi-finals in the second week.

 First Elimination Final: fifth ranked team hosts eighth ranked team

 Second Elimination Final: sixth ranked team hosts seventh ranked team

 These four games are played across four time-slots: Thursday night, Friday night, Saturday day, and Saturday night.

 While finals are identified as the ‘first’ or ‘second’ final, they are not necessarily played in that order.

 In the second week of the finals series, two semi-finals are played between the two teams that lost the qualifying finals and the two teams that won the elimination finals.

 The teams that won the qualifying finals have a week off, while the teams that lost the elimination finals are out of the running.